 There is a large social element to World of Warcraft.
 Many quests are designed in a way that players must cooperate with others in order to complete challenges and defeat more powerful enemies.
 Additionally, players who are active guild members reported they were more likely to play at inconvenient hours if friends and members of their guild were playing.

-Game Drive #6: Scarcity & Impatience
+Core Drive #6: Scarcity & Impatience

 This drive revolves around the player wanting what they cannot have.
 This drive can become even stronger if players are forced to wait for their rewards.